Best Books From 2021

 Book Summary

-In the 15th century, an young orphan named Anna lives in Constantiople (what is now Istanbul, Turkey).
-Growing up in an ancient city famous for it’s libraries, Anna discovers what could be the last copy of a centuries-old book chronicling the story of Aethon.
-Soon her path crosses with a village boy named Omeir who has been drafted into the army.
+In the 15th century, a young orphan named Anna lived in Constantinople (what is now Istanbul, Turkey).
+Growing up in an ancient city famous for its libraries, Anna discovers what could be the last copy of a centuries-old book chronicling the story of Aethon.
+Soon, her path crosses with that of a village boy named Omeir, who has been drafted into the army.

-In a library in present day Idaho, 80-something Zeno is directing a children’s play adaptation of Aethon.
-But tucked among the books on the libraries shelves is a bomb planted by a troubled teen.
+In a library in present-day Idaho, 80-something Zeno is directing a children’s play adaptation of Aethon.
+But tucked among the books on the library’s shelves is a bomb planted by a troubled teen.

 In the not-too-distant future, Konstance is on an interstellar ship copying down the story of Aethon told he her by her father.